pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Man has to awaken to wonder, and so perhaps do peoples.
 Science is a way of sending him to sleep again."
 --Ludwig Wittgenstein

+"People don't change people; time does"
+--The Wombats

 "Socialism never took root in America because the poor see themselves not as an exploited proletariat, but as temporarily embarrassed millionaires."
 --Ronald Wright